 MAYOR’S STAR COUNCIL BUS STOP PROJECT

-The Mayor’s Star Council (MSC) is issuing a Request for Proposals (RFP) to artists/artist teams interested in creating unique durable artwork to serve as bus stop installations at specific locations in Southern Dallas.
-Each Bus Stop Project installation is sponsored by private donors and maintained by DART as part of a network of public art installations in Dallas bus stops.
+The Mayor’s Star Council (MSC) is issuing a Call to artists/artist teams interested in creating unique durable artwork to serve as bus stop installations at specific locations in Southern Dallas.
+Each Bus Stop Project installation is sponsored by private donors and maintained by DART as part of a network of art installations in Dallas bus stops.

-Encourages local DISD students to envision and take ownership for the future of their communities.
-Working with our team of artists, students envision the future of their neighborhoods while connecting that vision to the recognition and honor of their community’s past.
+▪ Encourages local DISD students to envision and take ownership for the future of their communities.
+Working with our team of artists, students envision the future of their neighborhoods while connecting that vision to the recognition and honor of the community’s past.

-Connects Northern & Southern Dallas.
-By offering a uniquely creative opportunity for investment, the Bus Stop Project facilitates the economic and cultural linkage of south and north through enabling Dallas-based donors and corporations to consider and invest in Southern Dallas.
+▪ Connects Northern & Southern Dallas.
+By offering a uniquely creative opportunity for investment, the Bus Stop Project facilitates the economic and cultural linkage of south and north through enabling Dallas-based donors and corporations from across the region to consider and invest in Southern Dallas.
 Sister stops offer the additional opportunity for students and all interested Dallas residents to “follow the trail” or bus route connecting two Dallas communities.